 The code lock circuit is built around two CD4013 dual-D flip-flop ICs.
 The clock pins of the four flip-flops are connected to A, B, C and D pads.
 The correct code sequence for energisation of relay RL1 is realised by clocking points A, B, C and D in that order.
 The five remaining switches are connected to reset pad which resets all the flip-flops.
 Touching the key pad switch A/B/C/D briefly pulls the clock input pin high and the state of flip-flop is altered.
 The Q output pin of each flip-flop is wired to D input pin of the next flip-flop while D pin of the first flip-flop is grounded.

-Thus, if correct clocking sequence is followed then low level appears at Q2 output of IC2 which energises the relay through relay driver transistor T1.
+If correct clocking sequence is followed then low level appears at Q2 output of IC2 which energises the relay through relay driver transistor T1.
 The reset keys are wired to set pins 6 to 8 of each IC.
 (Power-on-reset capacitor C1 has been added at EFY during testing as the state of Q output is indeterminate during switching on operation.)

 This simple code lock circuit can be usefully employed in cars so that the car can start only when the correct code sequence is keyed in via the key pad.
 The code lock design can also be used in various othee application.